ropensci/rAltmetric/README.md

 ![altmetric.com](https://raw.github.com/ropensci/rAltmetric/master/altmetric_logo_title.png)
 # rAltmetric

 This package provides a way to programmatically query and analyze data from [altmetric.com](http://altmetric.com) for metrics on any publication.
-The package is pretty straightforward and has only a single function to download metrics.
+The package is pretty straightforward and has one function to download metrics and another to extract the data into a data frame.
 It also includes generic S3 methods to visualize the data.

 # Installing the package